What is my collection day?

 - Keep the bin lid closed

 - Clean bins regularly

 - If you have children in nappies, nappy bags are available at the One Stop Shop and local UCAN centres free of change

 - Please remember that leaving loose or bagged waste and household furniture in the street could be classed as fly tipping and may result in a fine.
 Keeping our community clean, tidy and cared for, stops the spread of rats and other vermin and makes it a far nicer place for everyone.

-There is a charge of £31.00 for missing, stolen or vandalised grey bins and grey bins for new properties.
+There is a subsidised administration and delivery charge of £10 for slim 140 litre grey bins which are missing, stolen, vandalised or for new properties.
 Your grey bin will only be delivered after payment has been made.

 All recycling containers (burgundy bins, beige bins, green bins, food caddies, green boxes and paper sacks) can be ordered free of charge.

 All containers should be kept within the boundary of your property and where possible in a locked garden/yard or bin store and only placed out on your collection day.
 Please bring your containers back in as soon as you can after collection.
 You can also put your property number on your bin or mark it in some way to identify it as yours.
 Please take care not to damage your bin.